What to use on clogged pores — Salicylic acid or benzoyl peroxide?

 - Abrasive and drying skin products

 It sounds like you've been trying to find the best treatment for your acne for quite some time.
-Why not discuss various products and options with your health care provider or a dermatologist before beginning any new regimens?
+Why not discuss various products and options with a health care provider or a dermatologist before beginning any new regimens?
 If you are a Columbia student, you contact Medical Services (Morningside) or the Student Health Service (CUMC) to make an appointment with a health care provider on campus.